Dividend Tracker With Google Sheet: Build Yours in 6 Steps

 • Amount – This is just the share count multiplied by the price of the transaction

-• Transaction Fee – That’s usually tax deductible, don’t forget it.
+• Transaction Fee – That’s usually tax deductible; don’t forget it.

 • Currency Exchange – Currency exchange needs to be considered for your transactions as profit from currency is taxable

 Remember, you can hold those investments for years if not decades and it’s your responsibility to file the capital gains properly.
-The onus is therefore on you to stay on top of it.
+The onus is, therefore, on you to stay on top of it.

-This is quite a bit of work as every month, you need to update the dividend income for each stock paying for that month.
+This is quite a bit of work as every month, and you need to update the dividend income for each stock paying for that month.
 The dividend rate may have changed so it needs to be looked up to keep it accurate.

 Portfolio Tracker - Dividend Tracker